lovett2/TooLongDidntRead/Doc/testing.md

 ```

-Where the input string goes into `changeText()` and it is tested against the expected output.
+Where the input string goes into `changeText()` and it is tested against the expected output which is returned in list format.